ShaggyDude/CRUX.css/README.md

 # Particles.css

-### With the english language only 26 letters are used in a near infinite number of combinations;
+### In English only 26 letters are used in a near infinite number of combinations;
-### so here a small number of css particles can be combined in a near infinite number of ways.
+### Therefore, here a small number of css classes can be combined in a near infinite number of ways.

 1. Particles = lowest level granular css that are just namespaces to css attributes.
 Example. .border {border-color: 1px solid red};